 Last autumn we introduced the ram for two lambing groups, late winter and late spring.
 Most of our mature ewes gave birth in February and early March.
-The later group, bred to give birth in May 2026, includes several first freshener yearling ewes.
-As of this writing, we have yet to see how many ewe lambs and ram lambs will be born from the late spring breeding group.
+The later group, bred to give birth in May and early June 2026, includes several first freshener yearling ewes.

 A last category of lamb, very occasionally I sell bottle babies, these are lambs who are not likely to thrive with their mother.
-Sometimes the reason is that Mama ewe gave birth to quads and it drains her too much to feed 4 babies, sometimes I place one from a set of mismatched twins/tripes with one significantly smaller or larger than the siblings, only once have we had a ewe reject a lamb.
+Sometimes the reason is that Mama ewe gave birth to quads and it drains her too much to feed 4 babies, sometimes I place one from a set of mismatched twins or triplets with one significantly smaller or larger than the siblings, only once have we had a ewe reject a lamb.
 Thankfully we have never, yet, had a ewe die of birthing complications, yet it happens and is another cause for a bottle lamb.
 Please reach out if you want to be on my call list for bottle babies.
+We ask that bottle babies are picked up ASAP at 2 to 3 days old is best.

 Prices: